kerberos-io/agent/README.md

 - Cloud storage (Kerberos Hub, Kerberos Vault).
 WIP: Minio, Storj, etc.
 - WIP: Integrations (Webhooks, MQTT, Script, etc).
 - MIT License

-## How it works: A world of Agents

-Kerberos.io applies the concept of agents.
-An agent is running next to (or on) your camera, and is processing a single camera feed.
-It applies motion based or continuous recording and make those recordings available through a user friendly web interface.
-A Kerberos Agent allows you to connect to other cloud services or integrates with custom applications.
-Kerberos Agent is used for personal usage and scales to enterprise production level deployments.

-Note that Kerberos Agent is just a piece in the Kerberos.io ecosystem.
-The [Kerberos Enterprise Suite](https://doc.kerberos.io/enterprise/first-things-first) brings additional capabilities into to the picture such as: bring you own cloud, bring your own storage, caching and forwarding, etc.

 ## How to run and deploy a Kerberos Agent